apache/pulsar-site/site2/website-next/versioned_docs/version-2.5.0/pulsar-admin.md

 ```

 ### `set-retention`
-Set the retention policy for a namespace
+Set the retention policy for each topic within the specified namespace

 Usage